mikkorepolainen/mikkorepolainen.github.io/documents/_posts/2016-05-15-docker-hosts.md

 To find out the ip address of the VM, use `docker-machine ip <vm-name>`.

-NOTE: The host name of the VM seems to be `boot2docker` when first created, bridged to a network that uses DHCP for DNS.
+NOTE: The host name of a VM on virtualbox seems to be `boot2docker` when first created, bridged to a network that uses DHCP for DNS.
-Rebooting the VM seems to rectify the issue.
+Rebooting the VM seemed to rectify the issue.

-On linux you need to do `eval $(docker-machine env <vm-name>)` to set up the command line environment to point to the correct instance for subsequent docker commands.
+Run `docker-machine env <vm-name>` to get instructions (and copy-pasteable single-line command for your system) for setting up the command line environment to point to the correct instance for subsequent docker commands.

+The one-liners look like this:

+- On linux: `eval $(docker-machine env <vm-name>)`.
-On windows the corresponding command is `@FOR /f "tokens=*" %i IN ('docker-machine env <vm-name>') DO @%i` or `& "C:\Program Files\Docker Toolbox\docker-machine.exe" env <vm-name> | Invoke-Expression` on powershell.
+- On windows cmd shell: `@FOR /f "tokens=*" %i IN ('docker-machine env <vm-name>') DO @%i`
+- On windows powershell: `& "C:\path\to\docker-machine.exe" env <vm-name> | Invoke-Expression`

 Run `docker info` or `docker version` to show information on the host and to verify connectivity.
 Use `docker-machine ssh <vm-name>` to ssh to the VM.